MrMelon54/auwiki/DEVELOPING.md

 If you're writing documentation:

 - [Zola](https://www.getzola.org/documentation) is our static site generator.
-Your article will be processed by Zola to a HTML page.
+This tool turns your article into an HTML page.
 - If you're writing an article, use the [CommonMark](https://commonmark.org/) format.
 The title is placed in a frontmatter block, see another article for how it's done.

 If you're working on the templates: